pialuna/jovo-plugin-voicecms/README.md

 ## Usage

-In your jovo app logic, you can now access a content item via its key, that is composed like this: `<CollectionName>.<key>.<ColumnName>`
+In your Jovo app logic, you can now access a content item via its key, that is composed like this: `<CollectionName>.<key>.<ColumnName>`

 ```javascript
 this.$speech.addAudio(this.t('Sound.intro.soundbank_url'));